 Step four: human review on tiered rules

-Google's guidance is explicit: the origin of content matters less than its helpfulness.
+Search engine guidance is explicit: the origin of content matters less than its helpfulness.
 AI descriptions rank when they are specific, useful, and original.
 They fail when they are thin, duplicated across competing stores, or generic enough to match thousands of other pages.

 Before generating anything, answer four questions for each catalog segment.

+First, does this product compete on specifications or on story?
+Specifications favour AI.
+Story favours humans.
+Second, how much revenue does this segment generate?
+High-revenue segments justify human attention; the long tail rarely does.
+Third, is there meaningful accuracy or compliance risk?
+If yes, humans stay in the loop.
 Fourth, does your brand voice survive translation into AI output?
 Test this honestly.
-Generate 20 descriptions with your best prompt and read them next to your existing best pages.
+Generate a sample with your best prompt and read it next to your existing best pages.
 If the gap is large, invest in prompt engineering before scaling.

 The teams getting this right are not picking a side.
 They are segmenting their catalogs, matching each segment to the right production method, and treating AI as infrastructure rather than a replacement strategy.